Shiraikuroko123/Shiraikuroko123/README.md

 - 👋 Hi, I’m @Shiraikuroko123
 - 👀 Interested in embedded AI and LLM
-- 🌱 Currently learning VLA and codex
+- 🌱 Currently learning VLA and Π series using

 <!---